 Asphyxia neonatorum is a condition that occurs when a baby doesn’t get enough oxygen during the birth process.
 It can be fatal.
 Other names for it are perinatal asphyxia, hypoxic-ischemic encephalopathy, and birth asphyxia.

-Babies may not immediately experience symptoms of asphyxia neonatorum.
-An abnormal fetal heart rate prior to being born can be one indicator.
+Babies may not experience the symptoms of asphyxia neonatorum right away.
+A fetal heart rate that’s too high or low can be an indicator.

 - a slow heart rate

 The length of time your baby goes without oxygen affects the severity of symptoms.
 The longer a baby is without oxygen, the more likely they are to experience symptoms.
 More severe symptoms can include injury or failure of the:

 Anything that affects your baby’s ability to take in oxygen can cause asphyxia neonatorum.
 During labor and delivery, doctors must carefully manage oxygen levels for both mother and baby to reduce risks.

 Asphyxia neonatorum can occur if one or more of the following occurs: